St. Louis Music: Rock and Roll era (1961―1974)

 Bernard's son Gene joined the company full-time in 1961, and the birth of Rock and roll and the mainstream popularity of bands like The Beatles created unprecedented demand for products like drum sets and guitars.
 Under Gene's direction, rather than only distributing the same products as other distributors, St. Louis Music became the exclusive distributor for Trixon Drums and developed the Apollo Drums brand.
 Additionally, SLM became a regional distributor for Magnatone guitars and amplifiers.
 In 1968, Gene Kornblum met Japanese luthier Kazuo Yairi through a Japanese trading partner, resulting in handmade acoustic guitars produced under the Alvarez-Yairi brand and attracting endorsements from notable guitarists such as Roy Clark and Waylon Jennings, with Alvarez later expanding into electric guitars.
-In 1971, the company acquired exclusive distribution rights to the Elka String Rhapsody keyboard and moved into expanded facilities on Ferguson Avenue.
+In 1971, the company acquired exclusive distribution rights to the Elka Rhapsody string synthesizer and moved into expanded facilities on Ferguson Avenue.
 At the same time, St. Louis Music refined its processes for importing unfinished string instruments with final assembly and setup in the U.S..